If

 FOUND

-This guy was picked up by Price Chopper in
+This girl was picked up in Ephratah, NY.

 OUR